 So, how can you start to feel better when everything involving your life seems to be falling apart?
 By exercising your own agency and starting to take ownership of your power to alter your thinking.
 The most powerful, and compelling part of each of our reality is informed by the stories in our minds.
 That inner narrative informs all that you see, do and feel.
 And, while it’s powerful, with some small shifts in perspective and tweaks to our inner narrative you can shift it slowly, and begin to feel better.
 Your present circumstances do not define you.
 Each moment is an opportunity to press re-set and begin to cultivate a new reality.
 Positive re-framing the facts of your life will activate your ability to heal.

-If you take a look at what I call the Five Essential Elements, you can begin to shift your internal narrative in a positive way.
+If you take a look at what I call or text the Five Essential Elements, you can begin to shift your internal narrative in a positive way.
 Those five elements are: patience, respect, clarity, peace and forgiveness.
 By focusing on just one of these five elements each and every day, you will become better equipped to move forward in a healthy way.

 The Five Essential Elements allow you to press re-start from wherever you are so that your life can truly become better.